-First Try at Putting together Schematic Components
+Figure 7: First Try at Putting together Schematic Components

 Back to Electronics Design!
 Through the process, I consulted with several amazing EEs who really helped me out learning about everything electronics, how microcontrollers work, which pins do what, and what components they go to, etc. It was a steep learning curve, and I'm still running uphill, but it is all really liberating and empowering!